 For some people, psoriasis is a nuisance.
 Others find that psoriasis affects every aspect of their daily life.
 The unpredictable nature of psoriasis may be the reason.
 Psoriasis is a chronic (lifelong) medical condition.
 Some people have frequent flare-ups that occur weekly or monthly.
 Others have occasional flare-ups.

 When psoriasis flares, it can cause severe itching and pain.
 Sometimes the skin cracks and bleeds.
 When trying to sleep, cracking and bleeding skin can wake a person frequently and cause sleep deprivation.
 A lack of sleep can make it difficult to focus at school or work.
 Sometimes a flare-up requires a visit to a dermatologist for additional treatment.
 Time must be taken from school or work to visit the doctor and get treatment.

 These cycles of flare-ups and remissions often lead to feelings of sadness, despair, guilt, and anger as well as low self-esteem.
 Depression is higher in people who have psoriasis than in the general population.
 Feelings of embarrassment also are common.

 Psoriasis treatments fall into 3 categories:

 Currently, there is no cure for psoriasis.
 However, there are many treatment options that can clear psoriasis for a period of time.
 Each treatment has advantages and disadvantages, and what works for one patient may not be effective for another.
-Dr Misssy Clifton, a board-certified dermatologist has the medical training and experience needed to determine the most appropriate treatments for each patient.
+Premier's team of board-certified dermatologists and dermatology PAs have the medical training and experience needed to determine the most appropriate treatments for each patient.